walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-credentials/README.md

 * **Present** mdoc documents with selective disclosure of issuer-signed items and mdoc device authentication, based on COSE Mac0 or COSE Sign1.
 * **Create** mdoc requests object with COSE Sign1 reader authentication
 * Support for **integration** with various crypto libraries and frameworks, to perform the cryptographic operations and key management
-* **Full Device Engagement Support (NFC, QR, Wi-Fi Aware):** Proximity flow support for all transmission technologies as defined in ISO/IEC 18013-5 (e.g., static \& negotiated handover for NFC).
+* **Typed Device Engagement models (NFC, QR, Wi-Fi Aware):** CBOR models for ISO/IEC 18013-5 retrieval methods.
+Stateful holder transports and their platform qualification live in `waltid-mdoc-proximity` and `waltid-mdoc-proximity-mobile`; model availability alone is not transport support.
 * **Revocation Support for Mobile Security Object (MSO):** Support for MSO revocation status encoding via both [IETF Status List](https://datatracker.ietf.org/doc/draft-ietf-oauth-status-list/) and Identifier List methods.
 * **Multiplatform support**
   * Kotlin/Java for JVM